rk-int/carbon-footprint-awareness-platform/README.md

-# [Challenge 3] Carbon Footprint Awareness Platform
+# Carbon Footprint Awareness Platform

 A professional, minimal, and emotionally resonant web application designed to help individuals understand, track, and reduce their carbon footprint through simple actions and personalized insights powered by Google Cloud and Gemini AI.